jwhite37/csc253Midterm/README.md

              23 LOAD_CONST               3 (None)
              26 RETURN_VALUE
 ```
-The Python interpreter loads the function name ( in our case add ) and two argumeents ( in our case 1 and 2 ) to
+The Python interpreter loads the function name ( in our case `add` ) and two argumeents ( in our case `1` and `2` ) to
 the value satck.

-Then the interpreter invoke `CALL_FUNCTION` to make a frame out of the `PyFunctionObject` with the name `add`
+Then the interpreter follows `CALL_FUNCTION` to make a frame out of the `PyFunctionObject` with the name `add`
-and evaluate it in `ceval.c`'s main loop.
-Which finishes by putting returned Objects on to value stack.
+and evaluates it in `ceval.c`'s main loop.
+Which finishes by putting returned Objects on to the value stack.
 In
-our case `CALL_FUNCTION` puts an `PyIntObject` (Whose value slot set to 3) back to the value stack.
+our case `CALL_FUNCTION` puts an `PyIntObject` (whose value slot is set to 3) back to the value stack.

 The `PRINT_ITEM` bytecode tells the Python Interpreter to pop the `PyIntObject` off of the value stack and
 print its value out.